Subnetting based on host requirement

 255.255.255.192=11111111.11111111.11111111.110000000

-So the new subnet mask is 255.255.255.192 or /26.
+So, the new subnet mask is 255.255.255.192 or /26.
 So, 62 hosts’ needs 6 bits in the host portion.
-Also note that instead of going from left to right as we did with the network requirements, I went from right to leave because that’s where my 0s exist.
+Also, note that instead of going from left to right as we did with the network requirements, I went from right to left because that’s where my 0s exist.
 We know that we can get 30 hosts per sub-network.

-Use the increment in order to find the network ranges
+Use the increment to find the network ranges.

-Our focus is just on the 0s in subnetting on host requirement based.
-So let’s now fined the network ranges.
-Our increment is 64 because the lowest network bit converted back to a decimal number is 64 in our case.
+Our focus is just on the 0s in subnetting on host requirement-based.
+So, let’s now find the network ranges.
+Our increment is 64 because the lowest network bit converted back to a decimal number is 64.

 Net | Network ID | Broadcast IP | Total IP Addresses |